Ferrologic/rnd-150415-jakob-camilla-kristian/README.md

 # ferro-rnd-150415

 This is a spring boot application where we wanted to test embedding an mqtt-client, camel & websocket.
 Its GUI is angular-based and simply shows data that arrives to the topics is presentented in the flowchart below.
 The GUI is also able to send data to the chat-topic via a websocket -> mqtt route.
+The whole server has been tested to run smoothly on a raspberry pi.

 To run: